Soufli railway station

 Soufli railway station (Σιδηροδρομικός Σουφλί Λαγυνά) is a railway station that serves the village of Soufli, Evros in Eastern Macedonia and Thrace, Greece.
 Located close to the village center, the station was (when) by the Chemins de fer Orientaux, (now part of OSE).
-Today TrainOSE operates just 4 daily Regional trains to Alexandroupoli and Ormenio.
+Today Hellenic Train operates just 4 daily Regional trains to Alexandroupoli and Ormenio.
 The station is unstaffed however there are waiting rooms available.
 Didymoteicho is one of the northernmost operational railway stations in Greece.

 History

 The station lies on the line, built by the Chemins de fer Orientaux (CO), from Istanbul to Vienna.
 The railway reached Lagyna during Ottoman rule, when in 1873, when the line from Istanbul to Edirne and Bulgaria was opened.
 A 112 km branch from Pythio to Alexandroupoli (then known as Dedeağaç) was opened in 1874.
 When the railway was built it was all within the Ottoman Empire.
 After World War I and the subsequent Greek-Turkish War from 1919 to 1922, and finally peace in the form of the Lausanne treaty, the Chemins de fer Orientaux (CO) ended up having a network straddling Turkey and Greece, Didymoteicho became part of Greece and the line administrated by Greece.

 In 1920 it became part Hellenic State Railways.
 On 31 December 1970 Hellenic State Railways ceased to exist; the next day all railways in Greece (with the exception of private industrial lines and E.I.S.) were transferred to Hellenic Railways Organisation S.A., a state-owned corporation.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back and routs closed as the government-run entity attempted to reduce overheads.
 Services from Orestiada to Alexandroupoli were cut back to three trains a day, reducing the reliability of services and passenger numbers.